mraad/FileGDB/README.md

 - Add option to skip reading the geometry.
 - Add option to return geometry envelope only.
 - Add option to return timestamp field as millis long.
+- Read geometry as WKB.
+- Add geometry extent as subfields to `Shape`.

 ### Notes To Self